yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-gsxml-utility.markdown

 # Options

-To run this command from the command line, the environment must be set using the `<GigaSpaces Root>\cpp\env.cmd` script.
+To run this command from the command line, the environment must be set using the `<XAP Root>\cpp\env.cmd` script.

 The `gsxml2cpp` command has the following parameters: